 History of Sabarimala temple

 Sabarimala Temple has a rich history that dates back to the 12th century.
-The temple is believed to have been constructed by the Pandalam dynasty, who were the rulers of the area during that time.
+The Kerala Sabarimala temple history is believed to have been constructed by the Pandalam dynasty, who were the rulers of the area during that time.
 It is said that Lord Ayyappa was born to King Rajashekara Pandian and his queen, who were childless for many years.
 The king found the baby in the forest and brought him to the palace.
 Lord Ayyappa grew up in the palace and later went on to become a powerful and just ruler.

 Best time to visit Sabarimala temple